-- continue the development of our lead drug candidates, TTP399 and azeliragon; - seek to obtain regulatory approvals for our lead drug candidates; - prepare for the potential commercialization of our lead drug candidates; - expand our research and development activities and advance our clinical programs; and - maintain, expand and protect our intellectual property portfolio.
+- continue the development of our lead drug candidates, TTP399 and HPP737; - seek to obtain regulatory approvals for our lead drug candidates; - prepare for the potential commercialization of our lead drug candidates; - expand our research and development activities and advance our clinical programs; and - maintain, expand and protect our intellectual property portfolio.

 We do not expect to generate revenue from drug sales unless and until we successfully complete development and obtain marketing approval for one or more of our drug candidates, which we expect will take a number of years and will be subject to significant uncertainty.
-Accordingly, we will need to raise additional capital to fund continuing drug development prior to the commercialization of any of our drug candidates, including to finance the planned registrational trial(s) of TTP399 in patients with type 1 diabetes as well as the sequential Phase 2/3 trial of azeliragon for the treatment of mild-AD in patients with type 2 diabetes.
+Accordingly, we will need to raise additional capital to fund continuing drug development prior to the commercialization of any of our drug candidates, including to finance the planned registrational trial(s) of TTP399 in patients with type 1 diabetes as well as any future studies of HPP737 in patients with psoriasis.
 Until such time that we can generate substantial revenue from product sales, we expect to finance our operating activities through a combination of equity offerings, debt financings, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements.
 We are evaluating several financing strategies to fund our planned and ongoing clinical trials, including direct equity investments and future public offerings of our common stock.
 Nevertheless, we may be unable to raise additional funds or enter into such other arrangements when needed, on favorable terms or at all, which would have a negative impact on our liquidity and financial condition and could force us to delay, reduce the scope or eliminate one or more of our research and development programs or commercialization efforts.
 Failure to receive additional funding could cause us to cease operations, in part or in full.